CSE-UOI at SemEval-2026 Task 6: A Two-Stage Heterogeneous Ensemble with Deliberative Complexity Gating for Political Evasion Detection: Results

 \subsection{DCG Justification}

 To test the transductive design of DCG, we compare per-split dynamic thresholding against cross-split fixed threshold transfer as shown in Table~\ref{tab:dcg_threshold}.

 The two splits produce different operating thresholds ($\theta_1^{\text{Dev}}=931.0$, $\theta_1^{\text{Eval}}=632.6$), confirming split-dependent response-length scales.
 Using a threshold from the wrong split degrades Macro-F1 relative to dynamic per-split $Q_{25}$.
-Gate firing is precise for ambiguity detection (81/100 = 81.0\% gold \textit{Ambivalent} on Development; 57/70 = 81.4\% on Evaluation), and its net effect is positive (+7 corrected predictions on Development, +8 on Evaluation; Appendix~\ref{app:c14}).
+Gate firing is precise for ambiguity detection (81/100 = 81.0\% gold \textit{Ambivalent} on Development; 57/70 = 81.4\% on Evaluation), and its net effect is positive (+7 corrected predictions on Development, +8 on Evaluation).
 Sensitivity to the percentile choice is shown in Figure~\ref{fig:percentile_sweep} (Appendix~\ref{app:main_supp}).
+Macro-F1 gains over Stage 1 persist across a broad range of percentile values on both splits.